 1. Implementation: The School agrees to implement its educational and non-educational programs as specified in its approved application and as stated in this Charter, setting forth the School's curriculum, instructional methods, any distinctive instructional techniques to be used, and the identity and acquisition of appropriate technologies needed to improve educational and administrative performance.
 The outline of the School's curriculum shall be submitted to and approved by the Sponsor.
-The Sponsor shall ensure that the School's curriculum is consistent with the State education goals established by §1000.03, Florida Statutes.
+The Sponsor shall ensure that the School's curriculum is innovative and consistent with the State education goals established by §1000.03, Florida Statutes.
 The Florida Department of Education (FDOE) Next Generation Sunshine State Standards or Florida Standards - whichever is adopted by the Florida Department of Education for the subject area shall be used as the curriculum guideline.
 The outline of the School's curriculum shall be submitted to and approved by the Sponsor.
+The School will provide instruction each year for at least the number of days required by law for other public schools.

-The School agrees to implement a program of study consistent with the educational and behavioral needs of the students and consistent with the state educational goals established by §1006.22, Florida Statutes.
+The School agrees to implement a program of study consistent with the educational and behavioral needs of the students and consistent with the state educational goals established by §1006.22, F.S.
 During the first year of the Charter, the School agrees to determine and implement the current baseline of achievement, the outcomes to be achieved, and the methods of measurements mutually agreed upon and identified in the School's application.
 All primary academic goals and objectives shall be measured by student performance on the Florida Comprehensive Achievement Test (FCAT), or the Florida State Standards Assessment (FSA).
 Such goals and objectives shall be amended and modified annually, included in Appendix II of this Charter, and thereafter will become part of this Charter.

 The Sponsor's review of the School's progress toward meeting its student achievement goals and objectives will inform decisions related to the renewal, non-renewal or termination of this Charter.
-In addition to evaluating the School's success in achieving the objectives stated in the application and the Charter, all charter schools will be held accountable for meeting the state's student performance requirements as delineated in State Board of Administrative Rule 6A-1.09981, Implementation of Florida's System of School Improvement and Accountability (specific authority §§1001.02, 1008.33, and 1008.345, Florida Statutes)
+In addition to evaluating the School's success in achieving the objectives stated in the application and the Charter, all charter schools will be held accountable for meeting the state's student performance requirements as delineated in State Board of Administrative Rule 6A-1.09981, Implementation of Florida's System of School Improvement and Accountability (specific authority §§1001.02, 1008.33, and 1008.345, F.S.)